Weapon focus: Causes of weapon focus

 A leading explanation for a cause of weapon focus is the unusualness of the situation, being a witness to a crime.
 Since the initial research conducted by Johnson and Scott (1976) and Loftus et al. (1987), others have demonstrated a similar effect using unusual objects rather than weapons.
 These findings are described as the "Unusual Item Hypothesis."
 This effect is seen when an object does not fit with the schema of the situation.
 Attention is then drawn to the out-of-place object and less attention is paid to other objects in the scene making recalling these other objects more difficult.
-This effect was observed in Toronto in 1997 when a robber entered a coffee shop and demanded money while threatening to strangle a goose he was holding if the he did not receive the money.
+This effect was observed in Toronto in 1997 when a robber entered a coffee shop and demanded money while threatening to strangle a goose he was holding if he did not receive the money.
 Meanwhile, the customers were too focused on the strangeness of a goose in the coffee shop to observe any details about the perpetrator himself.
 This effect has also been observed in the lab.
 For example, Pickel (1998) demonstrated an effect comparable to weapon focus using a video in which a man approached a cashier and presented a whole raw chicken or miniature Pillsbury Dough Boy instead of an expected item such as a wallet.
 From her finding, Pickel (1998) argued that the weapon focus arose from the unusual nature of the object in the relation to the context in which it was presented.
+Another study by Mansour et. al (2018) presented subjects with a video of a crime scene.
+From their findings, subjects remembered more about a scene when a crime was committed with a binder, which represented an ordinary object, compared to unusual objects such as a gun or knife.
+This was also seen in a study done in 2013 which examined weapon focus, and determined whether or not a gun automatically engages visual attention.
+There were two experiments that were conducted, which included targets that either depicted a gun, or another object.
+The conclusion of this experiment was that images of a gun did not engage attention more than that of images of other objects, including a tomato and a pocket watch.
+It was discovered that in order for an object to be viewed as threatening, the environment and context of the situation is of utmost importance.
+The context of the situation will ultimately determine whether or not weapon focus is existent in an instance of eyewitness testimony.
+Furthermore, in her article, Kerri L. Pickel determined that the peculiarity of an object is a reason for the weapon focus effect.
+Being unusual attracts more attention to the weapon, but the object does not necessarily have to be a weapon to produce this effect.
+This contributes to the idea that the context of the situation has more importance than the actual weapon a victim witnesses.
+The mere unusual aspect of a situation with a foreign object is enough to elicit the weapon focus response.